mansim07/dataplex-labs/lab5/README.md

         ```

         Here we have performing 3 key DQ rules:
-        1. Valid Customer which checks Client_id is not null, not blank  and no duplicates
+        1. Valid customer which checks client_id is not null, not blank  and no duplicates
         2. We verify the timeliness score by checking the ingestion date is not older than 1 day
         3. There is no duplicates in SSN and it's valid means it meets a certain regex pattern - " ^d{3}-?d{2}-?d{4}$"